 Each Graduate Student Organization (GSO) that receives funding through the GPSG must elect or appoint a Senator who will attend the regularly scheduled Senate meetings throughout the academic year.

 Senators act as the official liaison for their GSO, and represent the needs of the graduate students in their organization or department.
 Senators are responsible for passing along important information provided in the GPSG Senate meetings to their members and advisors.
 Senators may vote on all proposed motions, amendments, and appointments.
 Senators are responsible for electing the GPSG Executive Board each year.

 Graduate Student Organizations (GSOs)

-UNC Charlotte boasts over 30 student organizations focused on graduate student involvement; one of the highest number of graduate student organizations per student in the UNC System.
+UNC Charlotte boasts over 32 graduate student organizations; one of the highest number of graduate student organizations per student in the UNC System.
 While many organizations represent their academic departments or field of study, many GSOs at UNC Charlotte advocate and represent underrepresented populations.